birc-stormtroopers/rmq/README.md

 ![Algorithm as a stack program](figs/rmq/stack-program.png)

-There are only two operations, push and pop, so we can encode those as bits, 1 for push and 0 for pop, for example, and that maps any tree construction program to a $2b$-bit integer.[^6]
+There are only two operations, push and pop, so we can encode those as bits, 1 for push and 0 for pop, for example, and that maps any tree construction program to a $2b$-bit integer.

 We don't need to build the trees for mapping blocks to unique types.
 The gray'ed out parts of the trees in the figure above are a consequence of the algorithm, but they do not add any information about the tree.
 A stack that just contains the values from the array will work just as well for determing how much you should pop between each push.